ACE Mentor Program Mission Statement

 - Participate in a peer-led interview (scheduled after you complete an application)

-- Application will be available from March 20th to April 28th, 2023.
-Peer-led interviews will be held via Webex
+- Application will be available until November 23rd.
+Peer-led interviews will be held via Webex in December.

-- All hired ACE Mentors are expected to attend mandatory training the week before classes begin in the Fall 2023 semester.
+- All hired ACE Mentors are expected to attend mandatory training the week before classes begin in the spring 2024 semester.